wigeria/sally-dashboard/docs/structure/outline.md

 The backend and the tasks queue/worker(s) will be in a single container running in separate processes.
 Perhaps use supervisor for this.

+The business model would be to serve this dashboard as a standalone set of docker-compose managed images, and after implementing a system for upload "plugins" (identified as python packages), create a dashboard for selling those plugins and other services such as hosting etc.

+**Note: For Docker; use `host.docker.internal` for windows Postgres DB, and `--net=host` combined with `127.0.0.1` for DB Host for unix**

 ### File Structure

 ```